Existence and phase structure of random inverse limit measures: Existence and phases of Dirichlet histogram limits

 To prove condition~(\ref{property:Ptight}), let $\ep>0, \delta>0$ be given.
 According to proposition~\ref{prop:msrstaysmsr}, $\nu$ defines a bounded positive Borel measure on $\hat{\scrX}$, and according to proposition~\ref{prop:concretehatX}, $\hat{\scrX}$ is Polish, so $\nu$ is a Radon measure on $\hat{\scrX}$.
 Hence there exists a compact $\hat{K}$ in $\hat{\scrX}$ such that,

 Let $\al$ be given.
 By Markov's inequality and the fact that under $\mathrm{Dir}_{\nu_\al}$,

 for any $A\in\sigma(\al)$, we have,

 by Markov's inequality, the fact that the $G_\al$ are proportional to $\nu_\al$, and the fact that $\hat{K}\subset (\hat{\varphi}_\al^{-1}\circ\hat{\varphi}_\al)(\hat{K})$.
 Conclude that there exists a unique histogram limit $\mathrm{Dir}_{\nu}$, a Radon probability measure on $M^1(\scrX)$ with the tight topology.
-Because the histogram system is normalized completely random, theorem~\ref{thm:phases} says that the limiting random element $P$ is in the random-atomic phase. \end{proof} To conclude, two remarks are in order: firstly coming back to the \emph{mean measure condition}, it is noted that the above proof relies on $\nu$ being not just finitely, but countably additive, to imply the Radon property.
+Because the histogram system is normalized completely random, the limiting random element $P$ is in the random-atomic phase. \end{proof} To conclude, two remarks are in order: firstly coming back to the \emph{mean measure condition}, it is noted that the above proof relies on $\nu$ being not just finitely, but countably additive, to imply the Radon property.
 Secondly, we note that restriction to $\scrA$ with partitions generated by the basis may be confusing, since the most common definition of the Dirichlet histogram system involves all Borel measurable partitions, $\scrA_0$.
-We argue this distinction expresses the difference between the roles that $\scrA$ plays in theorem~\ref{thm:existencediri} and proposition~\ref{thm:randomhistogram}: to define $\mathrm{Dir}_{\nu}$, we restrict to $\scrA$, while after proving existence, we may use all of $\scrA_0$.
+We argue this distinction expresses the difference between the roles that $\scrA$ plays in theorem~\ref{thm:existencediri} and proposition~\ref{thm:randomhistogram}: to define $\mathrm{Dir}_{\nu}$, we restrict to directed sets $\scrA$ of a special form, while after proving existence, we may use histograms associated to all $\al\in\scrA_0$.